codeforamerica/cityvoice-survey-builder/README.md

 Once you've done that, note the 'ID' and 'SECRET' it gives you.

 Now, clone this repo and `cd` into the folder.
-From there, create a Heroku app with your own name:
+From there, create a Heroku app with your own name and the [multi buildpack](https://github.com/ddollar/heroku-buildpack-multi):

-    $ heroku create my-cityvoice-builder-name
+    $ heroku create --buildpack https://github.com/ddollar/heroku-buildpack-multi.git my-cityvoice-builder-name

 Now, configure your Builder app with the ID and SECRET from above: